sbranch58/CSC151_Final_Project/README.md

 ![Smithjourney]()

 ## **How to play the game:**
--Choose your avatar
+- Choose your avatar
--Follow the “smith journey”
+- Follow the “smith journey”
--Once you get to the first Smith building, you will be prompted to answer the first set of questions and will repeat the process in two other different scenarios.
+- Once you get to the first Smith building, you will be prompted to answer the first set of questions and will repeat the process in two other different scenarios.
--After you are done, your suggested major will pop up with some information about the department webpage.
+- After you are done, your suggested major will pop up with some information about the department webpage.

 **Functional Example Game:**